 - Reduce Your Sodium Intake

-Sodium is known to retain water, which increases the overall weight of your body.
+Sodium is known to make you retain water, which increases the overall weight of your body.
 Limiting salty foods like canned goods, cured meats, and frozen meals can reduce excess water retention throughout your body.

 However, make sure you don’t cut sodium too much, or your performance in the gym could suffer due to inadequate energy levels.
-The current recommendation for daily intake is 2300 milligrams per day (9).
+The current recommendation for daily intake is a maximum of 2300 milligrams per day (9).
 Eat fresh ingredients instead of processed items when possible to avoid extra salt content in prepared foods.

 - Get Moving